MileHacker Logo

 Entry Costs

-• No general entry fees for tourists beyond visa or ESTA application fees.
+• It's free for tourists to enter generally beyond visa or ESTA application fees.

 • ESTA application fee is typically $21 USD.
-Visa application fees vary by type and nationality.
+Visa application fees vary by sort and nationality.

 • Check official government sites for current fee structures.